Maurice de Rothschild

 Maurice Edmond Karl de Rothschild (19 May 1881 – 4 September 1957) was a French art collector, vineyard owner, financier and politician.
 He was born into the Rothschild banking family of France.

 Early life

 Maurice de Rothschild was born on 19 May 1881 in Boulogne-Billancourt near Paris.
 He was the second child of Edmond James de Rothschild (1845–1934) and Adelheid von Rothschild.
 He grew up at the Château Rothschild in Boulogne-Billancourt.

 Career

-Rothschild inherited a fortune from the childless Adolphe Carl von Rothschild (1823–1900) of the Naples branch of the family and moved to Geneva, Switzerland where he perpetuated the new Swiss branch of the family.
+Rothschild inherited a fortune from the childless Adolph Carl von Rothschild (1823–1900) of the Naples branch of the family and moved to Geneva, Switzerland where he perpetuated the new Swiss branch of the family.

 Rothschild was elected in 1919 to the Chamber of Deputies, where he served until 1929.
 Between 1929 and 1945, he was a member of the Senate for Hautes-Alpes.

 In June 1940, during the Battle of France, Rothschild and several family members received Portuguese visas from Aristides de Sousa Mendes, allowing them to flee France for Portugal.
 Maurice de Rothschild sailed from Lisbon to Scotland the following month.